Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Conclusions

+Because in fact fish stocks do interact, it is not obvious how the frequently invoked MSY policy objective should be translated to real-world fisheries.
+Answering questions~Q1 raised in Introduction, we listed a range of management objectives that would for an isolated stock all reduce to classical MSY.
+Policy needs to clarify which one is meant!
+Addressing Q2, we considered a range of harvest control rules and implementation details, and found that management outcomes depend sensitively on their choice.

+Answering Q3, the preceding Discussion highlighted trade-offs among management options: the plans expected to generate highest yields require large changes in management practice, accurate data, and/or good collaboration among stakeholders.
+The EU's current scheme of \CFP{} yields substantially less than most other options (Table~\ref{tab:results}), which answers~Q4.

-\item \STC{} with a \NP{} target The corresponding mHCR are again formulated separately for each stock.
-In our study, we set $F= F_0 + (1-B_{\text{MSY}}/B)/T$, where $F_0$ is the neutralising exploitation rate, $B$ is the current stock size, and $T$ is a relaxation time parameter, arbitrarily chosen as $T=$1yr.
+While there are tradeoffs among all options considered, we propose as a conceivable step towards increased effectiveness, sophistication, and predictability of EU fisheries management a transition to \STC{} with a \NP{} objective.
+In the present study, we evaluated the scheme $F= F_0 + (1-B_{\text{MSY}}/B)/T$, where $F_0$ is the neutralising exploitation rate, $B$ is the current stock size, and $T$ is a relaxation time parameter, arbitrarily chosen as $T=$1yr.
 If the resulting value for $F$ is negative, it is replaced by zero.
 When applied to an isolated species, the graph of $F$ vs.\ $B$ for the corresponding HCR is similar, e.g., to that of the Fishery Decision-Making Framework used by the Canadian government (\url{http://www.dfo-mpo.gc.ca/fm-gp/peches-fisheries/fish-ren-peche/sff-cpd/precaution-eng.htm}), except that $F$ is allowed to exceed the predicted value for $F_{\text{MSY}}$.
-Increases of $F$ beyond $F_{\text{MSY}}$ can be necessary because $F_{\text{MSY}}$ is uncertain and an uncontrolled stock size larger than the target value $B_{\text{MSY}}$ could lead, through ecological interactions, to unintended and uncontrolled effects on other stocks, which \STC{} aims to avoid.
+Increases of $F$ beyond $F_{\text{MSY}}$ can be necessary because $F_{\text{MSY}}$ is uncertain and an uncontrolled stock size larger than the target value $B_{\text{MSY}}$ could lead, through multispecies interactions, to unintended and uncontrolled effects on other stocks, a situation that \STC{} aims to avoid.

-\item \STC{} with partial modifications of the target state if this is expected to lead to higher yields and stakeholders can agree on it.
-The structure of the HCR would not change. \end{enumerate}